Parallels/prl-devops-service/docs/examples/remote-catalog.md

 prldevops push /path/to/pdfile
 ```

+[Add the list command to check what you have there]

 {% include notification.html message="This process duration may vary depending on your VM size and internet speed." status="is-warning" %}

 ### Pulling the Golden Master Image